tbraun96/final/README.md

 ### Technical Summary

-Light Detection and Ranging explanation

 **System Architecture**

-We converted the LiDAR point cloud file into a web format using the [Potree Converter]() tool.
+We converted the LiDAR point cloud file into a web format using the [Potree Converter](https://github.com/potree/PotreeConverter) tool.

 Example Potree Conversion command:

 >``` PotreeConverter.exe assets/merge.las -o web  --projection "+proj=utm +zone=10 +ellps=GRS80 +datum=NAD83 +units=m +no_defs" -o web -p index ```

-We consequently projected the 3D forest stand onto a digital surface model provided by Cesium 3D World Viewer
+We consequently projected the 3D forest stand onto a digital surface model provided by Cesium 3D World Terrain.

-We used Webslides format
+We used WebSlides to create a 4-slide visualization:

-**Functions** of your web map using either screenshots of the web map or a code snippet of the function
+> Slide 1 introduces the visualization and plays Unmanned Aerial System footage of the target forest stand.</br>
+> Slide 2 describes the visualization background and context.</br>
+> Slide 3 displays the complete 3D LiDAR visualization with a tool sidebar.</br>
+> Slide 4 displays the credits.</br>

+**Functions**

 This geovisualization serves both science communication and quantitative purposes.
+The 3D LiDAR model presents a novel web visualization method for geospatial data interpretation.
+The sidebar in the 3D viewer allows user manipulation and measurement of the point cloud and terrain model.

 ### Concept
 #### Vision </br>